Special events, services

 All are invited to attend a series hosted by the Oasis of Love Church in the Valley, 2159 Broad Top Mountain Road, Saxton, the third Tuesday of every month from 10:30 a.m. until noon.
 Join the ladies of the church for an exciting time of fellowship, learning and inspiration to enhance the passion, purpose and potential in every woman.
 For more information, contact 635-3424 or firstname.lastname@example.org.

 All are invited to attend an empowering “Kingdom Living” Bible class hosted by the Oasis of Love Church in the Valley, 2159 Broad Top Mountain Road, Saxton, every Wednesday from 7-9 p.m. at the church.
 For information, contact 635-3424 or email@example.com.

-The Salvation Army, located on Shadyside Avenue, Huntingdon, will host a youth program for children and teens ages Head Start to 12th grade from 5:30-7:30 p.m.
+The Salvation Army on Shadyside Avenue, Huntingdon, hosts a youth program for children and teens ages Head Start to 12th grade from 5:30-7:30 p.m.
 Wednesdays.

 Free community meal

-The McConnellstown United Methodist Church at 1125 Ward St. will be hosting a free community meal from 5-6:30 p.m. the fourth Wednesday of each month.
+The McConnellstown United Methodist Church at 1125 Ward St. hosts a free community meal from 5-6:30 p.m. the fourth Wednesday of each month.
 All are welcome to attend.